Employee Communications: West Virginia

 - West Virginia has a presumption of employment-at-will.
 See Communicating Employer Expectations and Work Rules.

-- West Virginia law requires employers to post notices regarding Minimum Wage and Maximum Hours, Fair Practices and other topics.
+- West Virginia law requires employers to post notices in the workplace.
 See Communications in Postings Required or Recommended by West Virginia Law.

 - West Virginia allows the use of restrictive covenants in employment agreements, and restricts the sharing of certain employee information.
 See Communicating Sensitive Information.